QuantActions/quantactions-flutter-plugin/README.md

 ## Initial (Android) setup
 We recommend using Android Gradle Plugin (AGP) 8.5+ and Kotlin 2.0+.
-In your [<root>/android/build.gradle](./example/android/build.gradle) add the github maven repo containing the QuantActions Android SDK:
+In your [<root>/android/build.gradle](./example/android/build.gradle) add the github maven repo containing the QuantActions Android SDK, the repo and the package are public but you still need a github account to access them, it is best to use a personal access token for this:

 ```gradle
 allprojects {